Nordln/EasydiffusionWiki/LoRA.md

 You can also mix multiple LoRA files at different strengths dynamically, which you can't do easily with custom Stable Diffusion models.

-This is why LoRAs are very powerful, and have become a really useful tool to guide the AI towards particular styles, faces, objects, images.
+This is why LoRAs are very powerful, and have become a really useful tool to guide the AI towards particular styles, faces, objects, and images.

 ## How to use
 1. Download the LoRA model and put them into the `models/lora` folder.